cferdinandi/learn-vanilla-js/content/roadmap/3-variables-functions-scope.md

 anchors: true
 weight: 30
 topic: "Variables, Functions, and Scope"
+thingsToLearn:
+    - Function expressions vs. function declarations
+    - Function hoisting (and if it's a good thing)
+    - Scope, and why you need it
+    - Conditional variables
+    - Setting default values for variables
+    - Arrow functions
+    - When to use `var`, `let`, and `const`
 ---

 What are arrow functions?
 What’s function hoisting?
 What’s the difference between `var`, `let`, and `const`, and when should you use each?